Ardagh Metal Packaging (NYSE:AMBP) Issues Earnings Results

 Ardagh Metal Packaging (NYSE:AMBP – Get Free Report) issued its quarterly earnings data on Thursday.
-The company reported $0.06 EPS for the quarter, hitting analysts’ consensus estimates of $0.06, Briefing.com reports.
-The firm had revenue of $1.29 billion for the quarter, compared to analyst estimates of $1.24 billion.
+The company reported $0.06 EPS for the quarter, hitting the consensus estimate of $0.06, Briefing.com reports.
+The business had revenue of $1.29 billion during the quarter, compared to analyst estimates of $1.24 billion.
 Ardagh Metal Packaging had a net margin of 0.38% and a return on equity of 32.76%.
-The firm’s revenue was up 10.3% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.06 EPS.
+The company’s revenue for the quarter was up 10.3% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.06 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 20th.
-Shareholders of record on Wednesday, December 6th will be given a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 12.29%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 20th.
+Investors of record on Wednesday, December 6th will be paid a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a yield of 12.29%.
 The ex-dividend date is Tuesday, December 5th.

 About Ardagh Metal Packaging